-Because it is an annoying problem that surfers face regularly, people often ask, “How do Surfers Stop Wetsuit Chafing?”
+Because it is an annoying problem that surfers face regularly, people often ask, “How do Surfers Stop Wetsuit Rash?”

-Surfers stop or prevent wetsuit chafing by wearing a well fitting surfing-specific wetsuit, wearing a rash guard and using anti chafe cream.
-Wetsuits with softer neoprene and interior sealed seams are more comfortable and reduce chafing.
+Surfers stop or prevent wetsuit rash or chafing by wearing a well fitting surfing-specific wetsuit, wearing a rash guard and using anti chafe cream.
+Wetsuits with soft neoprene, flexible design features and interior sealed seams are more comfortable and reduce wetsuit chafing and rashes.

-If you have suffered from wetsuit chafing, read on to review my Top Ten Battle Tested Tips.
+If you have suffered from wetsuit chafing, read on to review my 10 Must Know Tips to Stop Wetsuit Chafing!

 Fit is absolutely the most important factor when choosing a wetsuit.
 Make sure the wetsuit fits snugly, is comfortable and doesn’t limit your range of motion.